bioinformatics-polito/DEEPrior/README.md

 - keras 2.2.4
 - tensorflow 1.13.1

-The prerequisites are listed in the requirements_CPU.txt file.

-#### 1.1.2 Prerequisites GPU
-We assume that **cuda 10.0** is installed on your system.

-- xlrd 1.2.0
-- pandas 0.24.2
-- biopython 1.73
-- matplotlib 3.1.0
-- numpy 1.16.4
-- requests 2.22.0
-- scikit-learn 0.21.2
-- scipy 1.2.1
-- click 7.0
-- configparser 3.7.4
-- pyfiglet 0.8.post1
-- keras 2.2.4
-- tensorflow 1.13.1
-- tensorflow-estimator 1.13.0
-- tensorflow-gpu 1.13.1

-The prerequisites are listed in the requirements_GPU.txt file.
+The prerequisites are listed in the requirements.txt file.

 ### 1.2 Installing
 First of all, check if you have pip and the virtual environments packages for Python3.
 If pip and/or virtualenv are not installed in your system, follow the instructions reported [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).